top of page

 I decided that it'd be best to tell users about the two-custom-category-constraint 1) as soon as possible and 2) in an obvious way—because this detail could impact what users decide to use their custom categories for.

-The question now was how.
-How could I make this constraint on the user feel like an opportunity?
-Ultimately, I ran with that spirit of opportunity, playing around with words like add, can, and up to.
-It was important to remind users of the freedom these custom categories would bring as a feature even if they're limited in use—and even while I'm defining that limit in the copy.
+As I drafted the copy, I ran with a spirit of opportunity, playing around with words like add, can, and up to.
+It was important to remind users of the freedom these custom categories would bring as a feature even if they were limited in use—and even while I was defining that limit in the copy.

 6 - Add custom category variants.png